-Solution-Focused Counselling focuses on solutions instead of on problems.
+Solution-Focused Counselling on solutions instead of on problems.
 The counsellor does this by helping their clients identify what’s bothering them.

 For example, you may say, “I have trouble making friends.”
 I work collaboratively with you to set a goal.
 A goal might be, “I want to have a group of friends to hang out with.”
 I then help you identify a series of steps that can make this goal a reality.
 One step could be, “I want to introduce myself to three people this week.”